intel-unesp-mcp/infieri2019-session2/README.md

 -   What OpenMP function returns the current thread number?

-**1.3.2** Modify the source code ‘openmp.c’ by inserting a parallel for loop that prints out the current thread number and the number of iteration.
-Use the directive “\#pragma omp for” (hint: “\#pragma omp parallel” spawns a group of threads, while “\#pragma omp for” divides loop iterations between the spawned threads; you can do both things at once with the fused “\#pragma omp parallel for” directive).
-Save the modified source as ‘openmp_v1.c’, compile and execute the binary on the host system, checking the result.
-Recompile the source using the -mmic flag, upload the corresponding binary to one of the coprocessors, connect to it using ssh and execute it there.
+**1.3.2** Modify the source code `openmp.c` by inserting a parallel for loop that prints out the current thread number and the number of iteration.
+Use the directive `#pragma omp for` (hint: `#pragma omp parallel` spawns a group of threads, while `#pragma omp for` divides loop iterations between the spawned threads; you can do both things at once with the fused `#pragma omp parallel for` directive).
+Save the modified source as `openmp_v1.c`, compile and execute the binary on the host system, checking the result.
+Recompile the source using the `-mmic` flag, upload the corresponding binary to one of the coprocessors, connect to it using ssh and execute it there.

-**1.3.3** Have a look at source file ‘openmp_v2.c’.
-In this slightly modified version, constant variable nthreads is initialized with the maximum value of OpenMP threads and is made available for all threads.
+**1.3.3** Have a look at source file `openmp_v2.c`.
+In this slightly modified version, constant variable `nthreads` is initialized with the maximum value of OpenMP threads and is made available for all threads.
 Notice that a private integer has been defined, which should be independent for each parallel region.
-Any variable declared inside the parallel region is private to each thread, and any variable declared before the parallel region is available (shared) for every thread.
+Any variable declared inside the parallel region is private to each thread, and any variable declared before the parallel region is available (`shared`) for every thread.
 Compile and execute the code on the host system, and check the result.
-Recompile the source using the ‘-mmic’ flag, upload the binary to one of the coprocessors, connect to it using ssh and execute there.
+Recompile the source using the `-mmic` flag, upload the binary to one of the coprocessors, connect to it using ssh and execute there.

-**1.3.4** Control over the variables scope can also be done with OpenMP parallel clauses private, shared, and firstprivate.
-Have a look at the source file ‘openmp_v3.c’, which uses these three variables.
+**1.3.4** Control over the variables scope can also be done with OpenMP parallel clauses `private`, `shared`, and `firstprivate`.
+Have a look at the source file `openmp_v3.c`, which uses these three variables.
 Check what values will be assigned to them within the parallel region and how they will react to the modifications of their values.
 Then compile the source and execute on the host system, and check if your assumptions were correct.
-Recompile using the -mmic flag, upload the object to one of the coprocessors, connect to it using ssh and execute there a few times.
+Recompile using the `-mmic` flag, upload the object to one of the coprocessors, connect to it using ssh and execute there a few times.
-Notice that the value of varShared is different at each execution; in fact, its value is unpredictable.
+Notice that the value of `varShared` is different at each execution; in fact, its value is unpredictable.
 Why does this happen?

 **1.3.5** A common mistake when implementing parallel algorithms is creating racing conditions, which occur when shared variables are accessed for reading and writing by different threads at the same time.
-Have a look at the source file ‘openmp_v4.c’, which uses a parallel for loop over the sequence of N = 10000 numbers added together in a shared variable sum.
-Correct value should be equal to (N−1)\*N/2 (note: lower and upper boundaries of the loop are, respectively, 0 and N–1).
-Compile the source code using the -mmic flag, upload the executable file to one of the coprocessors, connect to it using ssh and execute the binary several times, comparing the results.
+Have a look at the source file `openmp_v4.c`, which uses a parallel for loop over the sequence of N = 10000 numbers added together in a shared variable sum.
+Correct value should be equal to `(N−1)*N/2` (note: lower and upper boundaries of the loop are, respectively, 0 and N–1).
+Compile the source code using the `-mmic` flag, upload the executable file to one of the coprocessors, connect to it using ssh and execute the binary several times, comparing the results.
 Why the result is different at each execution?

 **1.3.6** There are several ways to fix racing conditions in OpenMP parallel codes.
-One of them is applying ‘\#pragma omp critical’ to the region where the racing conditions occur.
-Take a look at file openmp_v5.c, which is an example that uses this solution to fix the summation problem.
+One of them is applying `#pragma omp critical` to the region where the racing conditions occur.
+Take a look at file `openmp_v5.c`, which is an example that uses this solution to fix the summation problem.
 It should be noted, however, that only one thread will execute the critical region marked with the critical pragma at a time.
 Therefore, the parallel code technically becomes serial, since